-■ 8 of 9 board members are independent, including the Chairman □ 5 of 8 (62.5%) independent board members are female □ 7 of 12 (58.3%) board members and senior officers are female ☐ 75% of the CEO's long-term equity awards are performance-based ☐ The Company maintains a clawback policy for its performance-based executive compensation ■ No poison pill ☐ The Nominating and Governance Committee of the Board of Directors provides Sustainability oversight at the Board level.
+■ 8 of 9 board members are independent, including the Chairman □ 5 of 8 (62.5%) independent board members are female More than 50% of the board members and senior officers are female ☐ 75% of the CEO's long-term equity awards are performance-based The Company maintains a clawback policy for its performancebased executive compensation ■ No poison pill The Nominating and Governance Committee of the Board of Directors provides Sustainability oversight at the Board level.
 Updates to the CSR report and the issues and disclosures contained within, are reviewed by this committee.